 The toothbrushes and the travel-sized toothpaste will need a new home.
 And most likely I’ll need to put that in the bathroom.
 So now it turns out I’ll have to reorganize a different room in my house to make space for the stuff in the box.
 This adds more work to something I already don’t want to do.

 These are some of the mental gymnastics I go through to explain away my unpacked box.
-It takes time to convince myself that my procrastination is totally justified.
-If only I could apply that mental energy to actually getting things done…
+It takes time to convince yourself that your procrastination is totally justified.
+If only we could apply that mental energy to actually getting things done…

 So I decided to put my assumptions to the test.
 I kept track of exactly how long it took to empty the box.
 Most of the items were out and put away in two 30-minute sessions.
 The one sentimental item (yes, only one) took about 45 minutes to go through.

-The rest of the stuff needs to be listed on Ebay.
-I’m not going to lie, the box is being put into the Ebay pile to list eventually.
+The rest of the stuff needs to be listed on Ebay or given away.
+I’m not going to lie, the box is being put into a sell/give away pile.
 But at least it’s not sitting on my bedroom floor anymore.
 Baby steps.

 What I Learned

 Keeping track of my time and breaking the task up into different sessions made this less intimidating.
 Sometimes when tackling your stuff seems overwhelming, challenging your assumptions can get you unstuck and keep you moving forward.
-So after 3 years and roughly two hours the box is finally unpacked.
+So after 3 years and a little under two hours the box is finally unpacked.

 Until next time, happy decluttering!